Find Vein Problems Noninvasively

 What to Expect Following a Diagnosis

 After careful review of the results of a Doppler Ultrasound exam, a physician will take time to put together a treatment plan specific to the patient.
 For those patients that are diagnosed with minimally severe cases of venous insufficiency, a physician will generally recommend the use of compression garments.
 These garments are available as socks and sleeves and not only help promote the healthy flow of blood throughout the body, but can significantly reduce swelling in the extremities, particularly when used in combination with a healthy diet and exercise.
 Those patients facing more severe cases of venous insufficiency may need to look at other options.
 Where once upon a time painful vein stripping was the only real solution to sever vein conditions, patients now enjoy a wide variety of minimally invasive treatment options.
 Some patients may be referred to laser ablation where laser energy is used to seal and collapse problematic veins, allowing the body to simply reabsorb them over time.
 Other patients may be treated with sclerotherapy which collapses and seals problematic veins using an injection of sclerosant.
 Both of these treatment routes require only the use of local anesthetic, can be performed as outpatient procedures and come with short recovery periods and highly successful results.

 Schedule a Consultation Today

 There’s no reason to wait when you’re looking to keep up with overall vein health.
 At the St. Louis Laser Vein Center, we’re proud to offer a comprehensive approach to vein care and invite prospective patients to schedule an initial consultation with Dr. Wright.
-Contact us today to learn more about our many services available and how we might be able to assist you on your path to health, confidence, and change.
+Contact us today to learn more about our many services available, venues Doppler Ultrasound cost, and how we might be able to assist you on your path to health, confidence, and change.